May 3-5, 2019

-Step 2 - Payment: The registration fee is $25 per troop.
-Final registration is due before check-in.
-Online payment can be made with credit card, electronic check or PayPal.
+Step 2 - Payment: The registration fee is $25 per troop and is done online with credit card, electronic check or PayPal.
 Late registration begins March 27, 2018 and is $50 per troop.
 Council refund policy.

 Every troop must send a representative to the February and March roundtables to help plan the camporee.
 This year’s camporee promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.